 We managed to take him for a 45-minute walk, with no witnesses, and ask him to tell us about himself.
 A Short Walk is a record of a talk about why he decided to fight as a Ukrainian separatist and why he ran away from war.
 The tragedy of those people lies in the fact that they believe in one thing and have to do another.
 They are torn between two countries, they have problems with their identity.

 The etudes by Szelc, always placed at the edge of a film experiment, bold and ambiguous, brought her closer to an early feature debut.
-Szelc realised the film when she was still a student of the Film School in Łódź.
-It was possible thanks to Mariusz Grzogorzek, the rector of the school, who brought the studio Indeks back to life after years.
-Indeks has promoted films of the school’s students and graduates.
+Szelc created the film when she was still a student of Łódź Film School.
+It was possible thanks to Mariusz Grzogorzek, the rector of the school, who brought the studio Indeks back to life after years of inactivity.
+Indeks has since promoted films by the school’s students and graduates.

 In an interview with the Polish Film Institute Jagoda Szelc said: